Matt Cercone

-Matthew Anthony Cercone (November 30, 1975 – November 27, 2009) was an American football tight end who played with the Minnesota Vikings of the National Football League and the Barcelona Dragons of NFL Europe.
+Matthew Anthony Cercone (November 30, 1975 – November 27, 2009) was an American professional football tight end who played with the Minnesota Vikings of the National Football League and the Barcelona Dragons of NFL Europe.
 He played college football at Bakersfield College and Arizona State.

 Early life

 Cercone was born on November 30, 1975, in Bakersfield, California, to Mike and Nancy Cercone.
 He had one sister, Bronwyn.
 He attended South High School in Bakersfield, where he played high school football.

 College football career

 Bakersfield College

 Cercone started attending Bakersfield College in 1995, though he did not play any games his first year.
 However, in his sophomore year, he was named J. C. Gridwire All-American and first-team All-Western State Conference.

 According to Bakersfield head coach Dallas Grider, Cercone "was a typical Kern County kid: a hard-working, tough son of a gun" who "had good agility for a man his size and he could run."

 Bakersfield finished 20–2 with two conference titles during the two years that Cercone played for the program.